marijnh/Eloquent-JavaScript/04_data.md

 This means that ((curly braces)) have _two_ meanings in JavaScript.
 At the start of a ((statement)), they start a ((block)) of statements.
 In any other position, they describe an object.
-Fortunately, it is almost never useful to start a statement with a curly-brace object, so that in typical programs, there is no ambiguity between these two uses.
+Fortunately, it is almost never useful to start a statement with a curly-brace object, so ambiguity between these two uses is rare.

 {{index undefined}}

-Reading a property that doesn't exist will produce the value `undefined`, which happens the first time we try to read the `wolf` property in the previous example.
+Reading a property that doesn't exist will produce the value `undefined`, which happens the first time we try to read the `wolf` property.

 {{index [property, assignment], mutability, "= operator"}}